pmean/build-website/text/05/StatisticsSoftware.md

 > \[Excerpt\] *IRT (Item Response Theory) has been undergoing important
 > developments in the past few years.
 Indeed, many general purpose
-> statistical packages still don\'t have procedures implementing these
+> statistical packages still don't have procedures implementing these
 > new indices, methods and models.
 As a consequence, a significant
 > number of specific packages have been developed by psychometricians
 > (see http://www.assess.com).
 However, no package offers a